ohahohah/TIL/cs/list.md

 ### OS
 - How OSs work in General (in BE)
-- Process Management (in BE)
+- Process Management (in BE, DO)
-- Threads and Concurrency (in BE)
+- Threads and Concurrency (in BE, DO)
+- Sockets (in DO)
 - Memory Management (in BE)
+- Memory / Storage (in DO)
+- File Sytems (in DO)
 - Interprocess Communication (in BE)
-- I/O Management
+- I/O Management (in DE, BE, DO)
-- POSIX Basics
+- POSIX Basics (in DE, BE, DO)
   - stdin, stdout, stderr, pipes
+- virtualization (in DO)

 #### Linux
-- Basic Terminal Commands (in BE)
+- Basic Terminal Commands (in BE, DO)
+  - Text manipulation
+    - awk, sed, grep, sort, uniq, cat, cut,echo, fmt, tr, nl,  egrep, fgrep, wc
+  - process Monitoring
+    - ps, top, htop, atop, lsof, kill
+  - Network
+    - nmap, tcpdump, ping, mtr, traceroute, dig, alrmon, alrodump, iptables, netstat
+  - System performance
+    - nmon, lsotat, sar, vmstat
+  - etc
-  - grep, awk, sed, lsof, curl, wget, tail, head, less, find, ssh, kill
+    - curl, wget, tail, head, less, find, ssh
-  - 음 너무 기초적인 건데
+    - strace, dtrace, systemptap, uname, df, history
+- compiling apps from source
+  - gcc, make, and other realted stuff

-- shell scripting (in DE)
+- shell scripting (in DE, DO)
   - 괜찮은 reference 정리
 - cronjobs(in DE)